 Starting from the slipway in Swanwick you paddle past a number of old timely inns before hitting any tidal currents.
 It is worth checking the tide times to make this paddle easier on yourself.

 Passing through a tranquil country park, you will reach Spinsters Lake.
 Here the river forks.
 With one way leading to the Horse and Jockey Pub where you can refuel and gently paddle back round to the start.
-However, the other way takes you downstream to a decommissioned 1960s Sea Scout school and old First World War battleship observation tower.
+However, the other way takes you downstream to a decommissioned 1960s Sea Scout school and the old World World War 1 battleship observation tower.
 This wartime landmark that gives you a chance to extend your paddle before turning back towards the starting point.

 Distance – 7.8 miles

 The perfect combination of both rural and urban paddling.
 Taking in the views of Hampton Court Palace’s grounds, Hampton Bridge, and other historically interesting builds.
 At times you will be paddling down the Thames with rural palace gardens on your left and London suburbia on your right, a contrast that to many is beautiful.